HONICKMAN v. BLOM BANK SAL

 The U.S. Treasury Department designated the Union of Good an SDGT on November 12, 2008 for its ties to Hamas, noting in its press release announcing the designation:

-The leadership of Hamas created the Union of Good in late-2000, shortly after the start of the second Intifada, in order to facilitate the transfer of funds to Hamas.
-The Union of Good acts as a broker for Hamas by facilitating financial transfers between a web of charitable organizations--including several organizations previously designated under E.O.
-13224 for providing support to Hamas--and Hamas-controlled organizations in the West Bank and Gaza….
-The Union of Good's executive leadership and board of directors includes Hamas leaders, Specially Designated Global Terrorists (SDGTs), and other terrorist supporters.
+The Union of Good is an organization created by Hamas leadership in late-2000 to transfer funds to the terrorist organization.
+Union of Good acts as a broker for Hamas by facilitating financial transfers between a web of charitable organizations—including several organizations previously designated under E.O.
+13224 for providing support to Hamas—and Hamas-controlled organizations in the West Bank and Gaza….
+The Union of Good’s executive leadership and board of directors includes Hamas leaders, Specially Designated Global Terrorists (SDGTs), and other terrorist supporters.